-The Company's mission is to develop, launch and scale nutritious, sustainable, and delicious consumer packaged foods and beverages in the natural food products segment of the United States and Canada with the goal of eventually expanding into other global retail marketplaces.
+The Company's mission is to develop, launch and scale nutritious, sustainable, and delicious plant-based consumer packaged foods and beverages in grocery retail, foodservice, ecommerce, and alternative channels in the United States and Canada with the goal of eventually expanding into other global retail marketplaces.
 The Company strives to operate as a diverse, ethical and sustainable producer of nutritious, plant-based foods and snacks.
-The Company has three pillars in our current mission:
+The Company has three mission pillars:

-- Nutrition delivering strong nutritional benefits from food and beverages, including protein and complete protein (all 9 essential amino acids). - Sustainability striving to use the most "planet-friendly" ingredients, packaging and supply chain - Representation building out a team and network of partners that bring forward representation of groups traditionally underrepresented in food & beverage and public companies (including women and ethnic and other minorities), and in doing so better reflect the core consumer base leading the adoption of innovative new plant-based food & beverage products,
+- Nutrition delivering strong nutritional benefits from food and beverages, including protein and complete protein (all 9 essential amino acids). - Sustainability striving to use the most "planet-friendly" ingredients, packaging and supply chain. - Representation building out a team and network of partners that bring forward representation of groups traditionally underrepresented in food & beverage and public companies (including women and ethnic and other minorities), and in doing so better reflect the core consumer base leading the adoption of innovative new plant-based food & beverage products.